Regression as Classification: Influence of Task Formulation on Neural Network Features: RE-PARAMETERIZATION

 \textbf{Regression:}

 \textbf{Classification:}

 The above problems correspond to the implicit biases of equations \eqref{eq:boursier_bias} (regression) and \eqref{eq:bach_bias} (classification).
-Despite the equivalence $f_\mu \leftrightarrow F_\nu$, the problems are different due to the factor of $\lvert a_1 \rvert$ introduced into the total-variation when performing the change of variable.
-However, problems \eqref{eq:implbias_reg} and \eqref{eq:implbias_class} are easier to work with, since analysis is restricted to $\mathbb{U}$ instead of $S^1$.
+Despite the equivalence $f_{T(\nu)} =F_\nu$, problems \eqref{eq:implbias_reg} and \eqref{eq:implbias_class} are different due to the factor of $\lvert a_1 \rvert$ introduced into the total-variation when performing the change of variable.
+However, problems \eqref{eq:implbias_reg} and \eqref{eq:implbias_class} are easier to work with, as discussed in Section \ref{section:reparam}.

-\subsection{Optimal Supports}
+\section{OPTIMAL SUPPORTS}

 \textbf{Regression Support.} Let $-1=x_1< \cdots < x_n = 1$ be ordered data with corresponding real labels $y_1,\ldots, y_n\in \mathbb{R}$.
 We define:

 In words, $R_{reg}$ contains $\{x_1,x_n\}$ and any points which lie at the meeting of two line segments of the piece-wise interpolant for the data $\{(x_i,y_i)\}_{i=1}^n$.
 A visual example of $R_{reg}$ can be found in Figure \ref{fig:suppex}.
 We further define $F_{reg} = \{-1,1\} \times R_{reg}$ as the set of input weights whose features have kinks located at points appearing in $R_{reg}$.